 In the Cosby Spirit,

-My career in camp started when I was in 7th grade.
+I have loved camp since 7th grade.
 That was my first year as a camper and it started like this.
 “Hey mom and dad, I want to go to camp.”
 With this response “Why?”
 I grew up on a dairy farm in Wisconsin and was as close to nature as you can possibly get, but I had heard that camp was more than hiking and looking at bugs.
 All of my friends who went to camp spoke about it like it was the best place on earth.
 I convinced my parents to sign me up for a week of camp and I was hooked.
 For me as a camper, it was more than the friendships I made and the skills I learned.
-Camp taught me how to problem solve, helped me gain more self-confidence, walked me through conflict resolution, taught me how to communicate and I learned what it meant to Be 3rd.
+Camp taught me how to problem solve, helped me gain more self-confidence, walked me through conflict resolution, taught me how to communicate and I learned what I am Third really means.
 I fell in love with Camp Phillip and kept going back year after year as camper, counselor and program leader.
 I worked at camp every summer while I was attending Wisconsin Lutheran College where I obtained BA in Psychology.

 In 2007 I married Elliott Kasprzak who also spent all of his summers at Camp Phillip, together we moved to Marquette, MI where Elliott completed his BS in Outdoor Recreation Leadership and Management.
 This is where I first worked for the YMCA.
 I was hired as a Youth and Family Coordinator and shortly thereafter was promoted to the After School Program Director.
 This is where I fell in love with the YMCA.
 The Ys mission and values seemed to line up exactly with mine and I knew I wanted to continue a career with the Y. Part of this role allowed me to be the assistant director for a few weeks of camp each summer with the after school children.
 Both of my career passions were realized in these few weeks.
 I was working for the YMCA at sleepaway camp!